wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 18. The Distance Units Popup (Admin Screen)

 == Changelog ==
+= 2.1.9 =
+* May 3, 2011
+* Fixed a few issues encountered while implementing the Drupal plugin (a lot of the code is cross-CMS).
+* Added GPL headers to everything.

 = 2.1.8 =
 * April 28, 2011
 * Fixed a bug, in which the bmlt_mobile shortcode was not being interpreted properly (Affected WordPress only).